Trans Day of Remembrance honors 326 lives lost worldwide

-Editor’s note: At their request, the first names of some individuals interviewed in this piece have been abbreviated to protect their identity.
+Editor’s note: At their request, the names of some individuals interviewed in this piece have been abbreviated to protect their identity.

 The walls of the blue box gallery in David Saul Smith Union currently display a memorial to the 326 people killed by acts of anti-trans hatred in the preceding 365 days worldwide.
-In the days leading up to Transgender Day of Remembrance (TDOR) last Monday, Ari Mehrberg ’20, Sadie Morris ’18, Rayne Stone ’18 and S. Pollack ’21 spent countless hours compiling the names and details of each individual person who was killed, finding photos and other details of their lives in order to create the handmade posters that memorialize each person.
+In the days leading up to Transgender Day of Remembrance (TDOR) last Monday, Ari Mehrberg ’20, S. M. ’18, Rayne Stone ’18 and S. Pollack ’21 spent countless hours compiling the names and details of each individual person who was killed, finding photos and other details of their lives in order to create the handmade posters that memorialize each person.

 The same level of care and attention went into the vigil held last Monday evening in the Lamarche Gallery, organized in honor of all the trans lives lost this year.

 Students, faculty and staff packed into the small glass box on the edge of Smith Union, many of whom were standing and even more spilling out the door.
-The event began with a guitar performance by Pollack and a speech from Morris.
+The event began with a guitar performance by Pollack and a speech from M.

 The event was intended as a moment to come together in honor of the lives lost and in recognition of the endemic violence that occurs against trans people in our country and worldwide.